-RecSchool, Grove City Parks and Recreation’s preschool program, offers nature-based, age-appropriate learning experience for pre-kindergarten children ages 3 through 5, in Gantz Barn in Gantz Park, 2259 Home Road.
+RecSchool, Grove City Parks and Recreation’s preschool program, offers nature-based, age-appropriate learning experiences for pre-kindergarten children ages 3 through 5, at Gantz Barn in Gantz Park, 2259 Home Road.
 Registration for the 2017-2018 school year begins mid-February.

 Families can experience RecSchool at a free, hands-on open house from 9 to 11 a.m., Saturday, Jan.
 28. While children paint a picture, read a book or build with blocks, parents can visit the classrooms, meet the staff, look over project samples and pick up 2017-2018 registration information and schedule a registration appointment.

 RecSchool, licensed by the State of Ohio, prepares young children for success in school and beyond by fostering a love of learning, self-confidence, creativity, social skills and independence.
 The preschool operates September through May, with half-day classes offered two or three times per week in the morning from 9 to 11:30 a.m. or the afternoon from 12:30 to 3 p.m.
 Children must be 3 years old by Sept.
 30, 2017 to participate.